Austin pollen forecast — Lake Travis HS's Football Field neighborhood

 Is pollen high in Austin right now?

-On 25 June 2026, overall pollen levels in Austin are low.
-Cypress is the main contributor to airborne pollen
+On 16 July 2026, overall pollen levels in Austin are low.
+Cypress is the main contributor to airborne pollen, while grass and ambrosia remain at lower levels

 Will pollen levels change in Austin tomorrow?

-On 26 June 2026, pollen conditions in Austin will be different from today, with cypress at low levels, grass at low levels
+On 17 July 2026, pollen conditions in Austin will be different from today, with grass at low levels, ambrosia at low levels and cypress increasing

 Is pollen expected to decrease in Austin this week?